-Q. No Part of DCO Drafting Example (where relevant) Question Applicant's Response Q. NO Part of DCO relevant) Observations from the district planning authorities (relevant planning authorities to be) are also invited. with a situation where the Order limits lie within two administrative districts.
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response authorities (relevant planning authorities to be) are also invited.
 The intention behind the second limb of the definition is to make it clear, for the avoidance of doubt, that each district planning authority would be responsible for enforcing only the requirements relating to the authorised development within their district.
-The points made by the ExA are understood and an alternative single definition, as set out below, is suggested. "relevant planning authority" means as regards the operation and enforcement of any part of this Order the district planning authority within whose administrative boundary that part of the authorised development relevant to the operation or enforcement of the provision in question is situated 9.
+The points made by the ExA are understood and an alternative single definition, as set out below, is suggested and will be included in the dDCO to be submitted for Deadline 2. "relevant planning authority" means as regards the operation and enforcement of any part of this Order the district planning authority within whose administrative boundary that part of the authorised development relevant to the operation or enforcement of the provision in question is situated 9.
 Art 2 Definition of "Relevant traffic authority" Is this different from the meaning as in ss.121A and 142 of the Road Traffic Regulation Act 1984 (RTRA).
 Why choose this formulation?
 What are the disadvantages of the definition in the RTRA?
 Comments and observations from the highways authority and Applicant are invited.
-Order is identical to that contained in the RTRA.
-The reference to "relevant" traffic authority is added solely to clarify that the articles which refer to the "relevant traffic authority" are to the authority which is
+The definition of traffic authority in the Order is identical to that contained in the RTRA.
+The reference to "relevant" traffic authority is added solely to clarify that the articles which refer to the "relevant traffic authority" are to the authority which is responsible for the relevant roads to which a provision might relate.
+Currently this is either Highways England or Northamptonshire County Council (as local highway authority) depending whether or not the roads are part of the strategic road network.